8 Uniquely Memorable Things to do in Cozumel: Travel Guide [2025]

 At this final stop, you’ll find comfy lounge chairs, a beach bar with bathrooms, snorkel rentals, and, most importantly, an absolutely pristine beach!
 This is a great place to spend the afternoon relaxing on the white sand beach and enjoying the view of the turquoise sea.

 If you’re up for it, rent snorkel equipment and swim off the beach to spot tropical fish and other sea creatures.
-The last time I went to Punta Sur, I came face to face with a huge ray, totally by accident!
+The last time I went to Punta Sur, I came face-to-face with a huge ray, totally by accident!

 From this location, you can also take a complimentary boat tour of the lagoon, which gives you the chance to spot all kinds of birds and crocodiles!